crate/crate-python/docs/index.rst

 - The :ref:`by-example` section enumerates concise examples demonstrating the different API interfaces of the CrateDB Python client library.
 Those are DB API, HTTP, and BLOB interfaces, and the SQLAlchemy dialect.
+- Executable code examples are maintained within the `cratedb-examples repository`_.
 - The `sample application`_ and the corresponding `sample application documentation`_ demonstrate the use of the driver on behalf of an example "guestbook" application.